modmore/docs/en/ContentBlocks/v1.x/11_Permissions.md

 You can now tweak your access policy further.
 Keep in mind when testing that you should use a different browser, and that you should flush the permissions after each change to the policy or user group (either Manage > Flush Your Permissions if you're logged in as the editor, or Manage > Logout All Users from an admin account).

 Having issues setting it up to your liking?
-[Send us a message](mailto:support@modmore.com) and we'll get you sorted.
+E-mail us at support@modmore.com and we'll get you sorted.

  [ ![](https://assets.modmore.com/uploads/2016/04/contentblocks_limited_access.png)](https://assets.modmore.com/uploads/2016/04/contentblocks_limited_access.png)